Dimitris Giotopoulos: Spanish Civil War

 After the coup of Metaxas, Giotopoulos went to France.
 He participated to the Spanish Civil War, affiliated with POUM.
 In 1937, he was imprisoned in Barcelona as part of the communist purge against POUM that started after the May Days.
 He was released in 1939 and he escaped to France.

 Return to Greece

 He returned to Greece from France after the end of World War II.
-He continued being the leader of the Archio-Marxist Party of Greece, which unlike the KKE operated legally.
-Said party, opposed the Democratic Army of Greece during the civil war and in 1949, his party sent a congratulatory telegram upon the victory of the Government on the Democratic Army of Greece.
-In his late years, he allegedly became a counselor of the conservative politician Theofylaktos Papakonstantinou.Alexandros Giotopoulos is his son.
+He continued being the leader of the Archio-Marxist Party of Greece, which, unlike the KKE, operated legally.
+Said party opposed the Democratic Army of Greece during the civil war and in 1949, his party sent a congratulatory telegram upon the victory of the Government on the Democratic Army of Greece.
+In his late years, he allegedly became a counselor of the conservative politician Theofylaktos Papakonstantinou.
+The leader of terrorist group 17N Alexandros Giotopoulos is his son.